mendersoftware/mender-docs/07.Administration/02.Production-installation/01.Upgrading-from-OS-to-Enterprise/docs.md

 ```

 After deleting the volumes, you need to follow [the main guide for installing
-the Enterprise server](..#enterprise).
+the Enterprise server](../docs.md#enterprise).
 You will be directed back to this guide
 when it is time to migrate the clients.

 <!-- AUTOMATION: execute=cp config/enterprise.yml.template config/enterprise.yml -->